mosesab/Language-Text-Extraction-/ReadMe.md

 [![Repo visits](https://github-visit-counter.herokuapp.com/mosesab/Language-Text-Extraction-/visits.svg)](#)

 ### 👩‍💻 Project BreakDown
-The extract text.py is the main python file
+The extract text.py is the main python file.

 # 🔦 How the Code Works